hutscape/hutscape.github.io/_tutorials/arduino-bootloader-samd21g.md

     url: https://learn.sparkfun.com/tutorials/arm-programming
   - name: J-Link model overview
     url: https://www.segger.com/products/debug-probes/j-link/models/model-overview/
-has_code: false
 ---

-A custom **crystalless** PCB with SAMD21G and PWD pins are required to upload the Arduino bootloader in the bare micro-controller.
+A custom **crystalless** PCB with SAMD21G and SWD pins are required to upload the Arduino bootloader in the bare micro-controller.
+This method uses the J-Link Segger

 ## Create the bootloader file